Leviyu/EQTime/README.md

 git clone https://github.com/Leviyu/EQTime.git
 ```

+Then, go to `SRC` directory, where most of the code would be implemented.

 We have maintained a `INFILE` to manage the parameters for this task, include:
 * Taks name (unique ID to identify each run)
 * Phase list (Phase of interest)